Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

         - Copy and save the content of the original Deepstream configuration file which you can find in this repo under `test5_config_file_src_infer_azure_iotedge.txt`

-        - Create and open a new file to configure how messages are sent:
+        - Create another configuration file specific to how messages are being sent (which is referenced in the above configuration file):

         ```bash
         nano dstest5_msgconv_sample_config.txt
         ```

-        - Copy and save the content of the original Deepstream configuration file which you can find in this repo under `dstest5_msgconv_sample_config.txt`
+        - Copy and save the content of the original messaging Deepstream configuration file which you can find in this repo under `dstest5_msgconv_sample_config.txt`

     4. Edit the configuration file:
         - Disable the first sink (FakeSink) and add a new RTSP sink with the following properties: